electric-eloquence/feplet/ABOUT.md

 # About Feplet

-### Why another Mustache-compatible templating language?
+### Why another Mustache-compatible templating engine?

 This project arose from the needs of
 <a href="http://fepper.io" target="blank">Fepper</a> and its implementation of